youngtsx/youngtsx.github.io/projects/CustomVPN.md

 change drop to accept: DEFAULT_FORWARD_POLICY="ACCEPT"

 - sudo ufw allow 443/tcp
+- sudo ufw allow 41235/tcp (not this, openssh is already open on 41235 and we are  enabling it)
 - sudo ufw allow openssh
 - sufo ufw disable
 - sudo ufw enable